 Emerging phenomena and new organizational trends in health care delivery hold a special interest for Dr. David.
 He has explored the privatization of emergency medical services (EMS), and how local governments procure EMS.
 He has examined the underlying economic forces that contributed to specialization in hospital medicine and now influence where hospitalists work.
 He has analyzed whether recognition as a patient-centered medical home (PCMH) reduces emergency department visits, work for which he received the 2015 Health Services Research article-of-the-year award.
 He has extended that work to create new typologies of the PCMH model that are associated with clinical outcomes.

 Dr. David is a mentor and educator as well as a researcher.
 He directs the doctoral program in Health Care Management and Economics at Wharton, where he teaches undergraduate, MBA and PhD courses.
-He is Director of Education at Penn LDI, where he leads graduate and executive education programs, such as the new Physician Leadership Academy (see short video).
+He is Director of Education at the University of Pennsylvania LDI, where he leads graduate and executive education programs, such as the new Physician Leadership Academy (see short video).
 He is a research associate at the National Bureau of Economic Research, an associate editor of the American Journal of Health Economics and co-editor-in-chief of the International Journal of Health Economics and Management.
 He received his BA and MA in Economics from Tel Aviv University, and his PhD in Business Economics from the University of Chicago.